ldgaribello/javascript-lab/README.md

-# playground
+# Playground
-This is a web application built test basics of react.js + javascript
+This is a web application built to test basics of react.js + javascript

 # Prerequisites